International School of Uganda

 |Tweets by ISUOfficial|

-The International School of Uganda (ISU) is a thriving school with 50 years of history behind it and is committed to being at the forefront of international education in Uganda.
+The International School of Uganda (ISU) is a thriving school with over 50 years of history behind it and is committed to being at the forefront of international education in Uganda.
 It is a non-profit school, established in 1967 offering an international education for students 2.5 to 19 years old.
 The school is authorised to offer the PYP, MYP and DP.

 A Campus to Enhance Learning and Living

-To mould balanced individuals, students participate in a range of after school activities.
+To mold balanced individuals, students participate in a range of after school activities.
 They also participate in the local (ISSAK) and international sports leagues and arts events (ISSEA), and are involved in service activities at both school and the wider community.

 ISU runs 17 different bus routes to transport students from all over Kampala and Entebbe.